-Gorilla Kingdom brings the African rainforest to the heart of London.
-Visitors can get breathtakingly close to our colony of western lowland gorillas in a natural and engaging environment.
+Our Gorilla Kingdom brings the African rainforest to the heart of London.
+You’ll be able to meet Africa’s most exciting residents, featuring our colony of western lowland gorillas.
+This is one encounter you’ll be sure to remember.

 Meet some of the Gorillas who live at ZSL London Zoo...